CODE OF CONDUCT

 a) Interest rates offered could be on fixed rate basis or floating rate basis.

-b) In case of floating / variable interest rate, the interest rate will be linked to HFS Benchmark rate “HFSRR”.
+b) In case of floating / variable interest rate, the interest rate will be linked to HFS

 c) The Benchmark rate will be a rate approved by the Asset Liability Committee (ALCO) of

 the Company, from time to time.
-The Benchmark rates will be reviewed periodically by the ALCO considering the various external benchmark rates.
-The methodology for
+The Benchmark rates will be reviewed periodically by

 calculating the HFSRR may be changed at any time with the approval of the ALCO.

-d) The rate of interest for the same product and tenor availed during same period by different customers need not be standardized.
-The final lending rate applicable to each
+d) The rate of interest for the same product and tenor availed during same period by

 customer will be assessed based on various factors.

-borrower in the sanction letter and the apportionment of instalments towards interest and principal dues shall be made available to the borrower.
+borrower in the sanction letter and the apportionment of instalments towards interest

-h) Besides normal Interest, the Company may levy additional charges for adhoc facilities, penal charges / default charges for any delay or default by the borrower in servicing of
+penal charges / default charges for any delay or default by the borrower in servicing of

 the amounts due under the loan.
-The details of Penal charges for late repayment, schedule of penal charges on non-compliances of loan terms and conditions will be mentioned in
+The details of Penal charges for late repayment, schedule

 bold in the loan agreement and will form part of schedule of charges.

-i) Besides interest, other financial charges like processing charges, cheque bouncing charges, pre-payment / foreclosure charges, part disbursement charges, cheque swaps,
+charges, pre-payment / foreclosure charges, part disbursement charges, cheque swaps,

-cash handling charges, charges on various other services like issuing NO DUE certificates, NOC, letters ceding charge on assets/ security, security swap & exchange charges etc.
+cash handling charges, charges on various other services like issuing NO DUE certificates,

-would be levied by the company wherever considered necessary.
-In addition, the Goods HFS – Interest Rate Policy – October 25, 2023 Page 4 of 4 and Services Tax and other taxes, levies or cess would be collected at applicable rates from time to time.
+and Services Tax and other taxes, levies or cess would be collected at applicable rates from

-j) The rate of interest applicable to each customer is subject to change as the situation warrants and is subject to the management’s perceived risk on a case to case basis.
+warrants and is subject to the management’s perceived risk on a case to case basis.

-k) The interest rates can change at any periodicity, depending upon change in market benchmark rates, company’s cost of funds and other market conditions.
+j) The interest rates can change at any periodicity, depending upon change in market

-l) Intimation of change of interest or other charges would be communicated to customers in a manner deemed fit, as per terms of the loan documents.
+in a manner deemed fit, as per terms of the loan documents.
 Any revision in interest or

 other charges would be with prospective effect.

-m) The interest re-set period for floating rate lending would be decided by the Company from time to time, applying the same decision criteria as considered for fixing of interest rates.
+time to time, applying the same decision criteria as considered for fixing of interest rates.

-n) In the event of change in interest rate, the borrower shall be given an option to enhance the equated monthly instalment or increase the tenor of the loan or a combination of both
+m) In the event of change in interest rate, the borrower shall be given an option to enhance

-and to prepay, in part or in full, the outstanding loan amount at any point of time.
+and to prepay, in part or in full, the outstanding loan amount at any point of time

-o) In case of staggered disbursements, the rates of interest would be subjected to review and the same may vary according to the prevailing rate at the time of successive
+n) In case of staggered disbursements, the rates of interest would be subjected to review and

 disbursements or as may be decided by the Company.